 Informal Resolution Penalties

 As part of an informal resolution, the maximum penalty a faculty member can assign is a grade of "F" in the course.
 Other penalties are to give a reduced or failing grade on the most applicable area of student evaluation in the course (e.g., an assignment, an exam, or class participation), resubmit an assignment and accept a grade reduction on that assignment, or receive a reduction in the student's final course grade.
-Along with a penalty, the faculty and student can agree to send the student to a Values in Action Workshop, through Judicial Affairs.
+Along with a penalty, the faculty and student can agree to send the student to a Values in Action Workshop, through the Office of Student Accountability and Restorative Practices.
 A faculty member may not ask a student to agree to withdraw from the course or the university, nor may they request that a student stop attending class.

 If a faculty member and student reach an agreement on a penalty for an Honor Code violation, the faculty member and student must complete an Informal Resolution Agreement Form.
 Both the faculty member and student must sign the form.
 The faculty member must then forward the form to the Honor Council Coordinator.
 Upon receipt of the form, the Honor Council Coordinator will confirm the agreement with the student.
 The Honor Council Coordinator will contact the reporting faculty member via e-mail to confirm receipt and processing of the informal resolution.
 The faculty member may then carry out the terms of the agreement after the date specified in the correspondence from the coordinator.